 that comply with the following rule.

-Rule: “org.onem2m.[domain].action.[action name]”, where [domain] is one of the following names: “agriculture”, “city”, “common”, “health”, “home”, “industry”, “railway”, “vehicular” and “management”.
+Rule: “org.onem2m.[domain].action.[action name]”, where [domain] is one of the domain names defined in 6.4.1.
 The name is chosen according to the domain in which the action is defined.

 For example, the containerDefinition attribute of the specialization for “activateClockTimer” action in the “timer” module class of the “common” domain shall be “org.onem2m.common.action.activateClocktimer”, the containerDefinition attribute of the specialization for the “activate” action of the “dmSoftware” module class of the “management” domain shall be “org.onem2m.management.action.activate”.